arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/getting-started-ml/content.md

 If a machine learning model is overfitting, it means that it is too well geared toward your training data and won't perform well with unseen input data.
 This is a common pitfall in machine learning.
 You need some variation in the training dataset and adjust the parameters so that it doesn't just learn all input data by heart and makes the classification based on that but you rather want the model to learn the concept of an object or sound.

 Finding the right configuration for your application often requires trial and error.
-Edge Impulse shows in [this article](https://docs.edgeimpulse.com/docs/tips-and-tricks/increasing-model-performance) how to improve poorly performing machine learning models.
+Edge Impulse® shows in [this article](https://docs.edgeimpulse.com/docs/tips-and-tricks/increasing-model-performance) how to improve poorly performing machine learning models.

-### Creating a Custom Edge Impulse Model
+### Creating a Custom Edge Impulse® Model

 With the Nicla Voice it is possible to train your own models for voice recognition and use them with the board.
 This will allow the Nicla Voice to detect words or phrases that you record by yourself.
 First, if you do not already have an Arduino Cloud account, please go [here and create one](https://cloud.arduino.cc/home/).
-You can then access Edge Impulse via the Arduino Cloud, as shown in the image below.
+You can then access Edge Impulse® via the Arduino Cloud, as shown in the image below.

 ![Machine Learning tools option in Arduino Cloud](assets/arduino-cloud-ML.svg)